ricketytoc/tp/docs/DeveloperGuide.md

 ### Viewing command history

-1. Viewing the command history.
+1. Viewing the command history

     1. Test case: `delete 1` followed by `history 1`<br>
        Expected: The previous command `delete 1` is shown in the status message.